clairewood/intro2databases/README.md

 # intro2databases
-In-progress project for my Intro to Databases class.
+In-progress project for Intro to Databases class.